-EDU 216 Initial Field Experience-Elementary (1) Systematic visitation, observation and participation in elementary school classroom.
+EDU 216 Stage 1- Field Experience Observation (1) Systematic visitation, observation and participation in elementary school classroom.
 Nine seminar classes will help explore educational methods, techniques, and related issues.
 Recommended to be taken during the sophomore year.
 It is a prerequisite to junior year courses.
 Every semester.
 Credit granted up to two semesters.
 Prerequisites or Corequisites: EDU 211 or PSY 211 and Act 33-34, and 151 clearances.
+Every semester.

-EDU 217 Initial Field Experience-Secondary (1) Systematic visitation, observation and participation in the secondary school classroom.
+EDU 217 Level 1- Field Experience, 4-12 (1) Systematic visitation, observation and participation in the secondary school classroom.
 Must be taken by the sophomore year.
 It is prerequisite to junior year courses.
 Every semester.
 Prerequisites or Corequisites: EDU 211 or PSY 211 and Act 33-34, and 151 clearances.